Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

 The two modes of the broken phase of $\phi^4$ theory are related by the transformation $\phi \rightarrow -\phi$.
 Even when $\alpha \ne 0$ and the global $Z_2$ symmetry is explicitly broken, this transformation suffices to move the system between modes as long as the reflected modes overlap with each other.
 In this case, the augmented MCMC algorithm discussed in Sec.~\ref{sec:augmented-MCMC} consists of standard HMC transitions mixed with proposed sign flips from the current state $\phi_i$ to $\phi'=-\phi_i$, which is accepted or rejected with probability $\min(1, p(-\phi_i) / p(\phi_i))$.
-When the global $Z_2$ symmetry is unbroken, this flip is always accepted; when explicitly broken, rejections will occur as necessary to give the correct relative mode weights.
+When the global $Z_2$ symmetry is unbroken, this flip is always accepted; when explicitly broken, rejections will occur as necessary to give the correct relative mode weights and shapes.

-We use AHMC as a benchmark method to establish ground truth results to compare with results derived from flow-based samplers.
+We use AHMC to compute ground truth results for comparison with results derived from flow-based samplers.
 We fix the HMC trajectory length to 1 and the number of leapfrog steps to 10; the acceptance rate is $90-100\%$ at all parameters we consider.
 The saved configurations are separated by 10 trajectories and a single proposed sign flip, with the frequency chosen to avoid deterministically applying an even number of signs between each retained sample in the symmetric $\alpha=0$ case.
 All chains are thermalized for 1000 trajectories from a hot start.
 For convenience and efficiency on GPUs, we generate independent chains of 10000 (saved) configurations in parallel rather than running one long chain.
 We find the integrated autocorrelation time in the action is $0.5 \lesssim \tau \lesssim 1$ (depending on the parameters) in units of saved configurations, indicating that residual autocorrelations in each chain are small.